bkeepers/git-history/article.md

 	Rewrite f853027b7979756bab7146d3bb34d8829b81a884 (8/8)
 	Ref 'refs/heads/master' was rewritten

 Maybe early on in a project someone committed some extremely large assets, and now everyone that clones the repository has to wait for those assets to download.
-Or maybe sensitive data found its way into a repository, either on purpose or often by accident.
+Or maybe you are open-sourcing a project that has some sensitive data stored in it.

 	$ git filter-branch --index-filter 'git rm -r --cached --ignore-unmatch docs/designs' \
 	  --prune-empty --tag-name-filter cat -- --all